datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 to

 - (potentially) install the relevant *special-remote*
-- do a normal :command:`datalad install` and :command:`datalad get` commands as necessary.
+- do normal :command:`datalad install` and :command:`datalad get` commands
+  as necessary.

-Thus, from their perspective, with the exception of installing/setting up the relevant *special-remote*, obtaining your dataset and its data is as easy as with any public DataLad dataset.
+Thus, from a collaborators perspective, with the exception of installing/setting up the relevant *special-remote*, obtaining your dataset and its data is as easy as with any public DataLad dataset.

-Thus, while you have to invest some setup effort in the beginning, once this is done, the workflows of yours and others are the same that you are already very familiar with.
+While you have to invest some setup effort in the beginning, once this is done, the workflows of yours and others are the same that you are already very familiar with.

 Setting up 3rd party services to host your data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this paragraph you will see how a third party services can be configured to host your data.
+In this paragraph you will see how a third party service can be configured to host your data.
 Note that the *exact* procedures are different from service to service -- this is inconvenient, but inevitable given the differences between the various third party infrastructures.